CafIncubator/Midden/README.md

 5. Create metadata, crawl metadata, update catalog.json, push changes to Github, enjoy the envy of your peers.

+## Why "Midden"?

+A midden is a refuse heap created by various entities such as packrats, earthworms, and human societies.
+It is also a rich source of information for scientists trying to study a system.
+The Midden Data Catalog takes datasets without any context (i.e. refuge) and helps apply metadata so it becomes information; a digital midden, if you will.

 ## Contributing

 Please help us make this tool better.
 We welcome Issues and Pull Requests.
 Contribution guidelines coming soon...